lkrdev/oidc-custom-mapping-manager/README.md

 The process above requires your local development server to be running to load the extension code.
 To allow other people to use the extension, a production build of the extension needs to be run.

-**Note:** A production-ready `bundle.js` is already included in the `dist` directory of this repository, so you generally don't need to build it yourself for deployment.
+**Note:** A production-ready `bundle.js` is already included on our cdn `https://cdn.lkr.dev/apps/oidc-group-manager/latest/bundle.js`, so you generally don't need to build it yourself for deployment.
+To use the pre-built production file add this (`url: https://cdn.lkr.dev/apps/oidc-group-manager/latest/bundle.js`) in your `manifest.lkml` file and ensure that the `file` line is commented out

 1. If you want to build the extension yourself, run the command `npm run build` in your extension project directory on your development machine.
 2. Drag and drop the generated JavaScript file (`bundle.js`) contained in the `dist` directory into the Looker project interface.